sylvainhalle/Bullwinkle/README.md

 `-f x`, `--format x`
 :  Output with format x.
 Supported values are `xml`, `txt` and `dot`.
 See below for a description of these formats.

 `-v x`
 :  Set verbosity to level x (0 = no messages are printed).

-At the moment, three output formats are supported.
+Three output formats are supported directly.

 ### XML